casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/serialization/structures.md

 ## Account {#serialization-standard-account}

-An Account is a structure that represented a user on a Casper network.
+An Account is a structure that represented a user on a legacy Casper network.
+Alongside the Casper 2.0 protocol release, `Accounts` were replaced with `AddressableEntities` of the type `Account`.

+**Important:** Addressable Entity is turned off in Casper 2.0 and will be enabled in a future release.

 The account structure consists of the following fields:

 -   [`account_hash`](./types.md#account-hash)